Booking a cruise from the US this summer? Here's what you need to know

 Major cruise lines have started to announce sailings from US ports starting as early as late June and July.

-As mentioned, the situation is in flux as cruise lines await CDC approval on plans to launch ships with either nearly fully vaccinated sailings or trial cruises.
+As mentioned, the situation is in flux as cruise lines await CDC approval on plans to launch ships with either nearly fully vaccinated sailings or trial cruises and the lawsuit around the sailing order remains unsettled.

-Celebrity Cruise Line was the first to get CDC approval to sail from a US port with paying passengers.
+Celebrity Cruises was the first to get CDC approval to sail from a US port with paying passengers.

 On June 26, Celebrity Edge is scheduled to sail from Fort Lauderdale, Florida, for a seven-night Caribbean journey with a vaccination requirement.

-However, the line is still figuring out if and how that requirement would work with Florida Gov. Ron DeSantis' recent ban on "vaccine passports," prohibiting businesses from requiring proof of a Covid-19 vaccination.
+However, the line is still figuring out if and how that requirement would work with Florida's ban on vaccine passports.

+In response to questions about the situation in Florida, Celebrity Cruises said "we are grateful to the Governor for his support of the industry and his efforts to advance the return of operations from US ports beginning this summer, and look forward to continuing productive conversations for a smooth resumption of cruising in Florida."

 Which ports are in play?